wontothree/wontothree.github.io/_posts/computerscience/artificialintelligence/2024-10-09-solving-problems-by-searching.md

 We consider only the simplest environments: episodic, single agent, fully observaable, deterministic, static, discrete, and known.

+- Informed algorithms: the agent can estimate how far it is from the goal
+- Uninformed algorithm: no such estimate is available

 # 1. Problem-Solving Agents

 Search Problem Formulation